cbatts1228/AboutMe/README.md

 ## Favorite Quotes

-I've got a bad feeling about this
+I've got a bad feeling about this<br>
+Do as I say not as I do

 ## My Favorite Websites